pranayga/expl0ring_V8/docs/tweaking_v8_objects.md

                               ClearRecordedSlots::kNo);
    if (has_pointers) {
 ```
-8. `MakeExternal`: This function is responsible for chaning the scope of a string.
-Thus here, we make sure to propogate the taint if the type of the object is `String`
+8. `MakeExternal`: This function is responsible for changing the scope of a string.
+Thus here, we make sure to propagate the taint if the type of the object is `String`
 ```diff
 @@ -2752,8 +2772,10 @@ bool String::MakeExternal(v8::String::ExternalOneByteStringResource* resource) {
      }